-Dividend Reinvestment Plans or DRP’s are a type dividend (income) distribution option that some share holdings provide to their shareholders.
+Dividend (or Distribution) Reinvestment Plans otherwise known as DRP’s are a type income distribution option that some share holdings provide to their shareholders.

-If you have selected to be paid your dividends via a DRP then your dividend income will be automatically reinvested in purchasing more shares (to the value of the dividend).
+If you have selected to be paid dividends or distributions via a DRP then your income will be automatically reinvested in purchasing more shares or ETF units (to the value of the dividend or distribution).

 Example – If your dividend payment was $50 and the share price was $25 you would have an additional 2 shares added to your portfolio instead of a cheque / or bank deposit of $50.

-What options do I have in terms of being paid my dividends?
+What options do I have in terms of being paid my dividends or distributions?

-You can opt to have your dividends paid to you in the following ways:
+You can opt to have your dividends or distributions paid to you in the following ways:

 - Bank Deposit

-No. Not all holdings offer the option of a Dividend Reinvestment Plan, and if this is the case you will need to opt for one of the other options to receive your dividends.
+No. Not all holdings offer the option of a DRP, and if this is the case you will need to opt for one of the other options to receive your dividends/distributions.

 That said as DRP’s become more popular I’ve recently noticed a trend where some holdings automatically opt you into the DRP, and you have to opt out of it if you don’t want to participate (example – DHHF ASX | High Growth ETF Australia | BetaShares).

-What are the benefits of opting into the Dividend Reinvestment Plan?
+What are the benefits of opting into the DRP?